frivasplata/STELLAR-Log-Analyzer-web-Tool/README.md

 Improvements on the Roaming Neighbors AP details and accounting.
 Being capable to see in real time the neighbor APs details is important when troubleshooting roaming issues.

+V0.4.0-build-4

+Top 5 mac addresses with the highest number of failed connection flows and Top 5 mac addresses with the highest number of succesful connections flows.